He’s eighteen. Instead of going to college, he:

 But Hunter didn’t send out a resume.

-Instead, Nick saw a video Hunter had on his skills profile to pitch himself to hiring managers.
+Instead, Nick saw a video Hunter had on his Crash pitch to pitch himself to hiring managers.
 In the video, Hunter immediately steals your attention by flipping on-screen in a gymnasium.

 “My resume was really bad because I just didn’t feel like putting the effort into it,” Hunter said.
-“But my Crash profile is a lot more interactive.”
+“But my Crash pitch is a lot more interactive.”